psy0rz/alpinebox/README.md

 Since installing Alpine with ZFS and ZfsBootmenu needs a whole tutorial with many steps, we've created this easy installer.

+* Fastest and easiest way to install Alpine on ZFS
 * Uses the excellent [ZFS](https://openzfs.org/wiki/Main_Page) filesystem.
 * [ZFSBootMenu](https://docs.zfsbootmenu.org/) as bootloader, which allows you to rollback in case of failed upgrades.
 * After installing it can boot both in BIOS mode and UEFI mode.